Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Setup-and-Access.md

 ## Open Processor

+Open Stirling PDF in a web browser and select **Processor** from the app switcher.
+Processor is not currently accessible from the desktop app.

+Enable login on self-hosted installations and sign in before using Processor.
+Administrators and team leaders have access by default.

-Use the app switcher to select **Processor**, or open `/processor` on the same host as the editor.
+You can also open `/processor` on the same host as the editor.
 Include your installation's URL prefix if Stirling PDF is served beneath a subpath.

 If Processor is missing, ask your administrator to check that your installation includes it and your account has access.